rahulkumarsingh73690/docs-3/docs/admin-ui-validation.md

 </div>

-The `ModifyValidationRules` back-end Service also takes care of invalidating the validation rule cache so that any saved Validators are immediately applied.
+The `ModifyValidationRules` back-end API also takes care of invalidating the validation rule cache so that any saved Validators are immediately applied.

-Despite being sourced from a DB, after the first access the validation rules are cached in memory where they'd have similar performance to validators declaratively added on Request DTOs in code.
+Despite being sourced from a DB, after the first access the validation rules are cached in memory where they'd have similar performance profile to validators declaratively added on Request DTOs in code.

 After you add your validation rules they'll be immediately enforced when calling the API, e.g. in [API Explorer](/api-explorer) or [Locode](/locode/).
-Be mindful of what Validation Rule you're adding to which DTO, e.g. a validation rule added to **CreateCategory** API will only be applied when creating entities, e,g. not for full entity or partial field updates.
+Be mindful of what Validation Rule you're adding to which DTO, e.g. a validation rule added to **CreateCategory** API will **only be applied** when **creating** entities, e,g. not for full entity or partial field updates.

 <div class="mt-4 block p-4 rounded shadow">
     <img src="/images/admin-ui/validation-category-create.png">
 </div>